xS91D/HowToVanillaWorld/README.md

 Before you begin, ensure you have the following:

-- SpigotMC installed on your server: SpigotMC is a modified version of the Minecraft server that allows for plugins and provides enhanced performance.
+- SpigotMC installed on your server: [SpigotMC](https://hub.spigotmc.org/jenkins/job/BuildTools/) is a modified version of the Minecraft server that allows for plugins and provides enhanced performance.
-- Chunky installed on your computer: Chunky is a world-rendering tool that helps you pre-generate chunks and create the Vanilla World you want to use on your server.
+- Chunky installed on your computer: [Chunky](https://www.spigotmc.org/resources/chunky.81534/) is a world-rendering tool that helps you pre-generate chunks and create the Vanilla World you want to use on your server.

 ## Step 1: Download SpigotMC and Install Chunky

-First, make sure you have downloaded and installed [SpigotMC](https://hub.spigotmc.org/jenkins/job/BuildTools/) on your server.
+First, make sure you have downloaded and installed SpigotMC on your server.
 SpigotMC will serve as the base for running your Minecraft server with custom configurations and plugins.

-Next, install [Chunky](https://www.spigotmc.org/resources/chunky.81534/) on your computer.
+Next, install Chunkyon your computer.
 Chunky is a standalone plugin that allows you to render and pre-generate chunks for your Vanilla World.

 ## Step 2: Pre-generate Chunks in a Radius